 Back Up Your Files Through an Ubuntu Live Disk

-Edited by Michael J., Anonymous, Lynn, Eng and 1 other
+Edited by Michael J., Lynn, Eng, sheryl hernandez

 Did your PC suddenly go awry for some reason and locked you out of your Windows operating system?
 It is easy to panic, especially if the thought of losing your precious family photos or important business documents starts to sink in.
 But all is not lost - thanks to Ubuntu's Live Disk.